 Approximate net recovery on cost

-- Scrap steel prices have increased approximately 30 percent for the year ended April 2017
+- Scrap steel prices increased approximately 22% for the 12-month period ended February 2018

 Steel sales shape global market: American steelmakers have warned the U.S. government that there is a global overcapacity crisis in the steel market, describing cheap imports from China and other countries with state-supported industries as a threat to national security.
 At the same time, American steel producers have seen a boost in the last year from trade cases, including U.S. Steel, which is expecting to turn a profit in 2017 for the first time since 2014.

 Certifications important: In order to achieve maximum value for inventory collateral, each item must have current and up-to-date material certifications from the appropriate vendor.
-The documentation specifies all relevant certifications including grade, alloy, ASTM, SAE, or UNS specification, size, mill of origin, heat number, and other information that would be required by a potential buyer.
-Without those certifications, the value of the inventory would be lower as fewer customers would purchase the material and the inventory would become secondary-grade material.
+The documentation specifies all relevant certifications including grade; alloy, ASTM, SAE, or UNS specifications; size; mill of origin; heat number and other information that would be required by a potential buyer.
+Without these certifications, the value of the inventory would be lower as fewer customers would purchase the material, and in essence the inventory would become secondary-grade material.
 Lenders should ensure that record keeping related to certifications is being maintained and audit this paper trail in the same fashion that proof of deliveries are checked for accounts receivable.

-Inventory Costing and Mark-to-Market Reserves: When a company’s inventory contains commodity-type items, like steel, which are subject to frequent price fluctuations, it is imperative to understand the company’s inventory costing methodology.
+Inventory costing and mark-to-market reserves: When a company’s inventory contains commodity-type items, like steel, which are subject to frequent price fluctuations, it is imperative to understand the company’s inventory costing methodology.
 A standard cost approach includes updating inventory costs periodically and, depending on the frequency of the update, can result in the company’s reported cost varying from the market in an inflationary or deflationary environment.
 A rolling weighted cost approach utilizes an average weighted cost for each purchased item that equates to a rolling perpetual average.
-This methodology is useful for commodity-type items as a company’s reported cost will remain closer in line with the market, although they will still trail market prices by a set period.
-Given the volatility in the steel market, lenders should be aware of the target company’s costing methods and should consider incorporating a mark-to-market or lower of cost or market reserve.
+This methodology is useful for commodity-type items as a company’s reported cost will remain closer in line with the market, although costs will still trail market prices by a set period.
+Given the volatility in the steel market, lenders should be aware of the target company’s costing methods and should consider incorporating a mark-to-market or lower-of-cost-or-market reserve.
 A mark-to-market reserve account will adjust the cost basis to market and ensure that an advance rate based on a percentage of cost remains relevant even in a volatile market.